MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-maintenance-special.md

 - CSSTroubleshooting
 audience: ITPro
 ms.localizationpriority: medium
-keywords: hololens, disinfect, sanitize, virus
+keywords: hololens, disinfect, sanitize, virus, COVID19
 manager: jarrettr
 appliesto:
 - HoloLens 2
 ---

-# Special instructions for disinfecting your HoloLens 2 device
+# Special instructions for disinfecting your HoloLens 2 device (COVID19)

+> [!CAUTION]
+> The information in this article is intended to help you safeguard users during the current COVID19 situation.
+Over the long term, these cleaning procedures might damage your HoloLens device.
+Use this information with caution.

 ## Cleaning and disinfecting instructions